cstovar/P1/README.md

 - **Description:**
 **ROOTLY** is an agricultural monitoring system designed under a service-oriented distributed architecture that integrates field devices and cloud services.

-At the **physical layer**, sensors and microcontrollers capture environmental and soil data —such as humidity, temperature, and location— and transmit them to the central platform.
+At the **physical layer**, sensors and microcontrollers capture environmental and soil data —such as humidity, temperature — and transmit them to the central platform.

 At the persistence layer, the architecture combines relational databases (PostgreSQL) for transactional information (users, configurations, profiles) with specialized NoSQL storage (InfluxDB) for time-series sensor data.